OrigamiAyc/Operating-System/Theory HW/homework 3/OS homework week 6.md

 - The strict alternation does not satisfy the **Requirement #3**, which is '*No process running outside its critical section should block other processes.*'
   - The reason is that if process 1 is in turn but not executing, it cannot pass the turn to process 0, which is waiting in the principal of strict alternation.

+<font color = coral>The following answer is **wrong**</font>
 - Peterson's solution have a hidden problem that violates the **Requirement #3**, which is '*No process running outside its critical section should block other processes.*'
   - The priority inversion problem is brought by the conflict that a high priority process owns the CPU resources, but cannot enter the critical region to execute, while a low priority process sits in the critical region not scheduled for a long time.
 In this case, both processes are blocked.

+<font color = coral>The right answer</font>
+- Peterson's solution satisfies all requirements.
+  - As for the problem of priority reversal, since the number of entering critical section by other processes is limited, the requirements can also be satisfied.
+  - *Definition of Bounded Waiting* : Bounded waiting, or bounded bypass means that the number of times a process is bypassed by another process after it has indicated its desire to enter the critical section is bounded by a function of the number of processes in the system.
+In Peterson's algorithm, a process will never wait longer than one turn for entrance to the critical section. (from Wikipedia - Peterson's algorithm)

 ### Problem 9